Serenity BDD Framework Overview

 When you run the test in IntelliJ IDE, it will open the Decohere home page and signs-in to the account.
 The Serenity BDD will generate a report with the test details.

-Serenity BDD Framework's handy reporting library lets you run better structured and easier to understand acceptance tests.
+Serenity BDD Framework’s handy reporting library lets you run better structured and easier to understand acceptance tests.
 With reports getting generated for each action at every step, developers can understand how each feature is working and quickly identify errors.
 Serenity Step Libraries enable you to annotate methods with @Step annotation so that you can orchestrate calls to different layers such as databases, web services, and page objects.
 Overall, Serenity BDD Framework is a good choice when it comes to acceptance testing.
-To try it with our own cloud devices check out our free trial.